thaneesh-babu/.config/README.md

-Collection of user dotfiles and system configuration files for my Linux setups (Fedora 36, Ubuntu 20.04)
+Collection of user dotfiles and system configuration files for my Arch Linux setup